Quirkyabhi97/Interview-Kit/04_Node_Interview/README.md

 <h1> 1) Event Loop  </h1>

-The event loop is what allows Node.js to perform non-blocking I/O operations — despite the fact that a single JavaScript thread is used by default — by offloading operations to the system kernel whenever possible.
+The event loop is a core feature of Node.js that allows it to perform non-blocking I/O operations.

+Node.js is single-threaded and uses the event loop to handle multiple operations concurrently.

+It operates in phases where the system checks for events, executes callbacks, and moves on to the next phase.

+Event Loop Phases----->

+              Timers Phase: Executes callbacks from setTimeout() and setInterval().

+              I/O Callbacks Phase: Executes I/O callbacks like fs.read() or fs.write().

+              Idle, Prepare Phase: Prepares for the next phase.

+              Poll Phase: Retrieves new events and executes their callbacks.
+If no events are pending, it waits for new events.

+              Check Phase: Executes callbacks from setImmediate().

+              Close Callbacks Phase: Executes close callbacks like socket.on('close').

 <h1> 2) Streams </h1>